Bijman/srb2bld/README.md

      11. If you get "unhandled exception" when running Ultimate Zone Builder, uninstall mono in your system.

+     12. Building Android APKs require gradlew script in the path "[SRB2 build path]/android".

-     12. In order to compile and install custom SRB2/SRB2Kart build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:
+     13. In order to compile and install custom SRB2/SRB2Kart build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:

           - SRB2BLDGITPATH - path to local or remote repository,